Aliases for TLR1 Gene

 GeneCards Summary for TLR1 Gene

-TLR1 (Toll-Like Receptor 1) is a Protein Coding gene.
-Diseases associated with TLR1 include ocular toxoplasmosis and leprosy 5.
-Among its related pathways are NF-KappaB Family Pathway and NF-KappaB Family Pathway.
-GO annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
+TLR1 (Toll Like Receptor 1) is a Protein Coding gene.
+Diseases associated with TLR1 include Leprosy 5 and Leprosy 3.
+Among its related pathways are Phagocytosis of Microbes and Bacterial infections in CF airways.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
 An important paralog of this gene is TLR6.

 Participates in the innate immune response to microbial agents.
 Specifically recognizes diacylated and triacylated lipopeptides.
-Cooperates with TLR2 to mediate the innate immune response to bacterial lipoproteins or lipopeptides.
-Acts via MYD88 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response (By similarity).
+Cooperates with TLR2 to mediate the innate immune response to bacterial lipoproteins or lipopeptides (PubMed:21078852).
+Forms the activation cluster TLR2:TLR1:CD14 in response to triacylated lipopeptides, this cluster triggers signaling from the cell surface and subsequently is targeted to the Golgi in a lipid-raft dependent pathway (PubMed:16880211).
+Acts via MYD88 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response.